Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Before there was no specific treatment for Gaucher's disease.
-However, recently clinical effectiveness of intravenous injections of modified placental glucocerebrosidase has been proved, they have been folded for selective capture by mannose lecithin on macrophages.
-At the same time, the size of the spleen and liver is reduced and hematological parameters are improved.
-The clinical effect was achieved using lower doses than previously used, which reduces the cost of treatment.
+Previously, there was no specific treatment for Gaucher disease.
+However, recently, the clinical effectiveness of intravenous administration of modified placental glucocerebrosidase, ligand-cosylated for selective capture by mannose lecithin on macrophages, has been proven.
+In this case, a decrease in the size of the spleen and liver and an improvement in hematological parameters are noted.
+The clinical effect was achieved using smaller doses than previously used, which allows reducing the cost of treatment.

-With extremely large spleen sizes, and in some cases, thrombocytopenia or acquired hemolytic anemia produce splenectomy or resection of the spleen.
-Complete removal of the spleen leads to more aggressive damage to the bones and an increased risk of malignant tumors.
-In the future, successful substitution enzyme therapy will eliminate the need for surgical intervention.
+In cases of extremely large spleens, and in some cases of thrombocytopenia or acquired hemolytic anemia, splenectomy or resection of the spleen is performed.
+Complete removal of the spleen leads to more aggressive bone lesions and an increased risk of malignant tumors.
+In the future, successful enzyme replacement therapy will eliminate the need for surgical intervention.

-With decompensated cirrhosis, liver transplantation is performed.
-It does not eliminate the metabolic defect, and long-term follow-up is necessary to assess the degree of re-accumulation of liver lipids.
-They also produce TCM, but its risk is significantly higher than when performing substitution enzyme therapy.
+In decompensated cirrhosis, liver transplantation is performed.
+It does not eliminate the metabolic defect, and long-term observation is necessary to assess the degree of re-accumulation of liver lipids.
+BMT is also performed, but its risk is significantly higher than with enzyme replacement therapy.